N-Wouda/ALNS/README.md

 [Santini et al. (2018)][3].
 Several have already been implemented for you, in `alns.criteria`:

 - `HillClimbing`.
 The simplest acceptance criterion, hill-climbing solely accepts solutions improving the objective value.
 - `RecordToRecordTravel`.
-This criterion only accepts solutions when the improvement meets some updating threshold.
+This criterion accepts solutions when the improvement meets some updating threshold.
 - `SimulatedAnnealing`.
 This criterion accepts solutions when the scaled probability is bigger than some random number, using an updating temperature.